-1. Disrespect, teasing or bullying of individuals; including but not limited to race, religion, ethnicity, ability or gender.

-- 2. Stealing. - 3.
+- 1. Disrespect, teasing or bullying of individuals; including but not limited to race, religion, ethnicity, ability or gender. - 2.
+Stealing. - 3.
 Possession, supplying, or use of the following: drugs, inhalants, alcoholic beverages, pornographic materials, tobacco, knives, weapons, explosives, or fireworks. - 4.
 Physical contact and assault of anyone, jeopardizing personal safety. - 5.
-Open defiance to teachers, staff members or adults. - 6 Leaving school property, buses or other supervised areas without permission. - 7.
-Dishonesty

-- 8. Forgery of parent or guardian signature

-- 9. Cheating and plagiarism

-- 10. Gambling

-- 11. Setting off alarms

-- 12. Consistent tardiness and truancy

-- 13. Deliberate damage or vandalism of property belonging to school, church or others.

-- 14. Persistent use of inappropriate sites on the computer
+Open defiance to teachers, staff members or adults. - 6.
+Leaving school property, buses or other supervised areas without permission. - 7.
+Dishonesty - 8.
+Forgery of parent or guardian signature - 9.
+Cheating and plagiarism - 10.
+Gambling - 11.
+Setting off alarms - 12.
+Consistent tardiness and truancy - 13.
+Deliberate damage or vandalism of property belonging to school, church or others. - 14.
+Persistent use of inappropriate sites on the computer

-Code of Discipline for Grades 5 to 8 The Demerit System of Behavior Recognition
+Grades 5 to 8 Demerit System